rstudio/pins-r/README.md

 locally, such that, even if the remote resource is removed or while working offline – your code will keep working by using a local cache.
-Since `pin(x)` pins `x` and returns a locally cached version of `x`, this allows you to pin a remote resource while also reusing it existing code with minimal changes.
+Since `pin(x)` pins `x` and returns a locally cached version of `x`, this allows you to pin a remote resource while also reusing in existing code with minimal changes.

 For instance, the following example makes use of a remote CSV file,